Hidalgo County, New Mexico

 Hidalgo County (Condado de Hidalgo) is the southernmost county of the U.S. state of New Mexico.
-As of the 2010 census, the population was 4,894.
+As of the 2020 census, the population was 4,178.
 The county seat and largest city is Lordsburg.
 A bill creating Hidalgo from the southern part of Grant County was passed on February 25, 1919, taking effect at the beginning of 1920.
 The county was named for the town north of Mexico City where the Treaty of Guadalupe Hidalgo was signed, which in turn was named for Miguel Hidalgo y Costilla, the priest who is known as the "Father of Mexican Independence."

-The county is located on the Mexico–United States border.
+The county is located on the Mexico–United States border, comprises the New Mexico Bootheel, and is majority-Hispanic or Latino.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 3446 sqmi, of which 3437 sqmi is land and 9.1 sqmi (0.3%) is water.
 The southern part of the county, the part bounded on the east and south by Mexico, is known as the Bootheel.